 - a chance to put one’s house in order regarding personal finances

 - to avoid the complications that can arise through dying without having made a will

 - to take advantage of the tax benefits of making a will

 Some people may feel daunted at the prospect of making a will and it should never be underestimated how emotive the process can be.
-However the will is also an opportunity to achieve peace of mind, to use the old adage ‘to get your affairs in order’ This may also include reviewing your tax position, considering the potential impact of care fees, claims against your estate and all other matters of particular relevance to you.
+However the will is also an opportunity to achieve peace of mind, or to use the old adage: ‘to get your affairs in order’.
+This may also include reviewing your tax position, considering the potential impact of care fees, claims against your estate and all other matters of particular relevance to you.

 |Wycliffe UK Ltd (also known as Wycliffe Bible Translators UK & Ireland) is a charity registered in England and Wales (number 251233) and in Scotland (number SC039140).
 Company Number 819788.|